At the core of the curriculum are four engineering management courses

 - Internship, written project summary, oral presentation (6 credits)

 The program can be completed in as little as one year, though students may extend the program to meet their needs.
-The internship is typically completed during the summer either before or after beginning the program.
+The internship is typically completed during the summer either before or after beginning the program, and the internship assessment is taken in either semester 1 or 2.

 |Summer||Semester 1||Semester 2|